godot-dimensions/g4mf/specification/specification.md

 - All time is in seconds.
 - All mass is in kilograms.
 - All angles are in radians.
-- All lights are in lumen-based units like candelas or lux.
+- All lights are in lumen-based units.
 - All derived units are based on these, such as velocity in meters per second.

 ## Data Storage